 About me

-I am a PhD Candidate in Anthropology at the University of Chicago, working at the intersections of political-economic anthropology; feminist theory; and linguistic anthropology.
-My primary research project is based in Arizona, and focuses on the experiences of retirees and the effects of retirement communities across the Southwest.
+I am an anthropologist working at the intersections of political-economic anthropology; feminist theory; and linguistic anthropology.
+I graduated from the University of Chicago in 202My first research project is based in Arizona, and focuses on the experiences of retirees and the effects of retirement communities across the Southwest.
 I am particularly interested in urban and water infrastructures; kinship; and desert ecologies.

 Previously I have worked as a contract ethnographer for a nonprofit and in the publishing industry.